 It’s no secret that the cryptocurrency market is experiencing another bull run.
 The price of cryptocurrencies has more than doubled since the beginning of the year, triggering increased interest in investors.

 Thanks to this event, the fintech industry is booming.
-By combining software solutions with finances, this industry is enabling people to buy bitcoin, exchange it or lend and gain interest.
+By combining software solutions with finances, this industry enables people to buy Bitcoin on Paybis, exchange it, or lend and gain interest.

-In this article, we will talk about the best use cases of blockchain technology in fintech.
+This article will discuss the best use cases of blockchain technology in fintech.
 We explore how these two industries are connected and the benefits their combination brings to humankind.

 What is blockchain?

-We can’t talk about blockchain without first mentioning Bitcoin.
+We can only talk about blockchain by first mentioning Bitcoin.
 It was the original cryptocurrency that introduced us to this revolutionary technology.

 Over the years, this technology has seen many upgrades.
 However, the implementation of smart contracts is the one that completely revolutionized the financial world.

 These self-executing applications offer the possibility to automate blockchain processes.
-As such, they execute only when prerequired conditions are met, allowing decentralized trading, lending, payments, and other useful functionalities.
+As such, they execute only when prerequired conditions are met, allowing decentralized trading, lending, payments, and other valuable functionalities.

 What is fintech?